Takfiri: Kharijites

 Islamic extremism dates back to the early history of Islam with the emergence of the Kharijites in the 7th century CE.
 The original schism between Kharijites, Sunnis, and Shiʿas among Muslims was disputed over the political and religious succession to the guidance of the Muslim community (ummah) after the death of the Islamic prophet Muhammad.
 From their essentially political position, the Kharijites developed extreme doctrines that set them apart from both mainstream Sunni and Shiʿa Muslims.
 Shiʿas believe Ali ibn Abi Talib is the true successor to Muhammad, while Sunnis consider Abu Bakr to hold that position.
 The Kharijites broke away from both the Shiʿas and the Sunnis during the First Fitna (the first Islamic Civil War); they were particularly noted for adopting a radical approach to takfīr (excommunication), whereby they declared both Sunni and Shiʿa Muslims to be either infidels (kuffār) or false Muslims (munāfiḳūn), and therefore deemed them worthy of death for their perceived apostasy.

 The Islamic tradition traces the origin of the Kharijities to the battle between 'Ali and Mu'awiya at Siffin in 657 CE.
 When 'Ali was faced with a military stalemate and agreed to submit the dispute to arbitration, some of his party withdrew their support from him.
 "Judgement belongs to God alone" (لاَ حُكْم إلَا لِلّهِ) became the slogan of these secessionists.
-They also called themselves al-Shurat ('the Vendors'), to reflect their willingness to sell their lives in martyrdom.
+They also called themselves al-Shurāt ('the Vendors'), to reflect their willingness to sell their lives in martyrdom.

 These original Kharijites opposed both 'Ali and Mu'awiya, and appointed their own leaders.
 They were decisively defeated by 'Ali, who was in turn assassinated by a Kharijite.
 Kharijites engaged in guerilla warfare against the Umayyads, but only became a movement to be reckoned with during the Second Fitna (the second Islamic Civil War) when they at one point controlled more territory than any of their rivals.
 The Kharijites were, in fact, one of the major threats to Ibn al-Zubayr's bid for the caliphate; during this time they controlled Yamama and most of southern Arabia, and captured the oasis town of al-Ta'if.

 The Azariqa, considered to be the extreme faction of the Kharijites, controlled parts of western Iran under the Umayyads until they were finally put down in 699 CE.
 The more moderate Ibadi Kharijites were longer-lived, continuing to wield political power in North and East Africa and in eastern Arabia during the 'Abbasid period.
 Because of their readiness to declare any opponent as apostate, the extreme Kharijites tended to fragment into small groups.
 One of the few points that the various Kharijite splinter groups held in common was their view of the caliphate, which differed from other Muslim theories on two points.